taliamo/Final-Project/README.md

 possible variables.
 So if I have variables A, B, C and variables 1, 2, 3, then A will be compared with 1, 2 and 3: B will be compared with 1, 2 and 3, and so on.
 I will be using an if, than function to sort through data as it is analysed.
-Therefore, if the comparison shows statistically significance, than the analysis will be shown through a stats summary and plot.
+Therefore, if the comparison shows statistical significance, than the analysis will be shown through a stats summary and plot.
 If the comparison is not significant, the data will be stored in a separate folder.
-The variables that yield results will be scatter plotted, and a linear regression model will be superimposed on the plot to show the statistical significance.
+The variables that yield significant results will be scatter plotted, and a linear regression model will be superimposed on the plot to show the statistical significance.